Chart Color Schemes

 The level of cultural diversity witnessed in Townsville City was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Townsville City has a higher cultural diversity than most local markets, with 12.8% of its population speaking a language other than English at home and 28.7% born overseas.
-Christianity is the predominant religion in Townsville City, accounting for 49.5% of its population.
-Hinduism, however, is significantly overrepresented, comprising 1.4% compared to None% across the Rest of Qld.
+Townsville City's population showed higher cultural diversity than most local markets, with 12.8% speaking a language other than English at home and 28.7% born overseas.
+Christianity was the predominant religion in Townsville City, accounting for 49.5% of its population.
+Hinduism was notably overrepresented compared to regional averages, comprising 1.4% of Townsville's population versus 0.8%.

 Frequently Asked Questions - Diversity